“… my faith without the Augsburg College Youth Theology Institute was dead faith, but now it’s alive.”

 ACYTI is an intense week of friendship, classroom learning, worship, solitude, contemplation, discernment, and action on Augsburg’s urban campus.
 We will learn together, pray together, play together, explore the city together, and discern God’s work in our world together.

-As a program of the Augsburg Center for Faith and Learning, ACYTI seeks to engage young people in contemplating the theological themes of Bernard M. Christensen’s legacy.
+As a program of the Christensen Center for Vocation, ACYTI seeks to engage young people in contemplating the theological themes of Bernard M. Christensen’s legacy.

 - Christian faith liberates minds and lives